SuLab/sulab.org/_members/jennifer-fouquier.md

    youtube:
 ---

 Jennifer was a programmer in the lab from June 2015 to June 2016.
+She went on to get her PhD in Computational Bioscience at The University of Colorado, Anschutz Medical Campus.
+She is currently an indepdendent bioinformatics scientist.